TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 ## Section 1 - Setup New Virtual Machines

-My network stack is currently running 4
+My network stack is currently running 4 machines in a proxmox cluster.
+I wanted to look for something semi/fully automated when creating new virtual machines.
+I landed on using templates and terraform to build new cloned vm's